Superman-jp/SAS_Plotter/files/2D-KDE.rst

 What's this?
 ***************

-Macro for two dementional kernel density estimation (2D-KDE) plot using SAS GRAPH.
+Macro for two dimensional kernel density estimation (2D-KDE) plot using SAS GRAPH.

 2D-KDE will show as contour plot with marginal KDE curve